shellspec/shellspec/README.md

 ### Intercept

-This is a method to mock/stub functions and commands when executing shell scripts.
+This is a method to mock functions and commands when executing shell scripts.
 By placing intercept points in your script, you can call the hooks defined in specfile.